codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

 ## Overview in this lab, you will create an interval timer to update the album array

-in ngOninit in the interval timer
+in ngOnInit in the interval timer

-change the albums array directly to change the prices to increase by ten dollars
+change the albums array directly to change the firts album to increase by ten dollars

+Chage the first albu to update by 10 dollars every two seconds

+cancel it after 6 seconds

 console.log and see its changed but not the screen